Preston-Landers/QuietPlaces/Readme.md

 * Use better looking map marker drawables, especially for auto-places
 * Generate more interesting names for manually added places (e.g. find an address or name)
 * Ability to resize quiet places with scale gestures
     * Not critical because we have buttons to resize the selected place but would be cool.
 * Better placement of auto-QPs.
 E.g. don't center the circle on the street corner
 * Better sizing of auto-QPs, at least some basic heuristics
 * Allow an individual Quiet Place to be temporarily disabled w/o deleting it.
 * Put a confirmation dialog on delete place, and clear history?
+* Use the 'user activity detection' features to determine if the user is driving and suspend enforcement? (as an option)

 ## Known Bugs ##

-* If you are currently inside a geofence, and then move the fence away from you with a drag, it doesn't register as leaving the fence since it got removed and then readded in the other spot.
-* Likewise, if you create a new QP that you are currently inside, it doesn't trigger the silence.
-* When you change the selected categories, the auto places don't update until you move a minimum distance (100 m), or 1 hour has passed.
-* Current selection (of a Quiet Place) is lost when changing device orientation
 * There is a hard limit of 100 active geofences imposed by Location Services.
   This isn't handled very gracefully yet.
 We should self-limit the number we try to create.
 And also put in a preference to allow the maximum number.
+* If you are currently inside a geofence, and then move the fence away from you with a drag, it doesn't register as leaving the geofence since it got removed and then readded in the other spot.
+    * Likewise, if you create a new QP that you are currently inside, it doesn't trigger the silence.
+* When you change the selected categories, the auto places don't update until you move a minimum distance (100 m), or 1 hour has passed.
+Even if you are actively moving it can take up to a minute to register changes to the automatic place categories.
+* Current selection (of a Quiet Place) is lost when changing device orientation.

 # Development Notes #

-## Application Overview ##
+## Architecture Overview ##

 The app maintains a database with two types of map markers: manually placed and automatically placed.
-When we place a map marker we set up an associated [Geofence with Google Play Location Services] (https://developer.android.com/training/location/geofencing.html).
+When we place a map marker we create an associated [Geofence definition in Google Play Location Services] (https://developer.android.com/training/location/geofencing.html).

 The geofence sends the app a notification when the user enters or exits a circularly defined geographic region (a point plus a radius.)
-The MainActivity registers a broadcast receiver for this geofence event and passes the event to the associated QuietPlaceMapMarker (QPMM, see below.)
+The MainActivity registers a broadcast receiver for this geofence transition event and passes the event to the associated QuietPlaceMapMarker (QPMM, see below) object.
 The QPMM determines if the ringer should be silenced or unsilenced.
 For instance, we should not unsilence if we're still inside another overlapping Quiet Place.
 These geofence events are processed even if the app is in the background.